 All participants new to The First Tee will start at the PLAYer Level regardless of age or ability.
 If you would like more information on the Life Skills Experience, click here.

-The First Tee STEM program links Science, Technology, Engineering and Math (STEM) embedded in the game golf.
+Through STEM Links, The First Tee of Greater Detroit coaches deliver the program to participants ages 10-14, measuring their activities and progress through a “range book.”
 The STEM Links program offers a Range Book Front Nine Course, a Range Book Back Nine Course, and a Field Guide Green Ecolab.
-The First Tee of Greater Detroit offers the 2019 STEM programs as week long summer camps to young people age 10-13.
+The First Tee of Greater Detroit will offer the 2019 STEM programs as week long summer camps.

 The Range Books include nine exercises (holes), each introducing a STEM concept.
 The objective of each hole is to experience these STEM concepts through a series of activities (shots).
 Completing all the shots on each hole will demonstrate the practical application of the STEM concept through relevant golf exercises.
 The Front Nine and Back Nine Courses provide fun and engaging experiences to reinforce and strengthen science and math academics.